PaimaStudios/tower-defense-backend/documentation/map-encoding.md

 In raw encoding each element in contents can be one of the following values:

+- `0`: An unbuildable tile (no one can build here, may have a statue/other graphics displayed on this tile for example)
 - `1`: An open defender square (defender can place structures here)
 - `2`: An open attacker square (attacker can place structures here)
 - `3`: The defender base